 Palatal Veneers are designed to replace teeth towards the back of the mouth called posterior teeth, and teeth towards the front of the mouth called anterior teeth.
 Damage to the teeth is caused by conditions such as teeth grinding and enamel erosion.
 Palatal veneers are a good choice to restore any comprised areas of your teeth.

-Lumineers are ultra-thin and translucent, meaning they can be seen in light and reflect the colour of your tooth enamel.
+Lumineers are ultra-thin and translucent, meaning they can be seen in light and reflect the color of your tooth enamel.
 The difference between Porcelain and Lumineers is that Lumineers are extremely thin, meaning no tooth contouring or enamel removal is required.

 Although, Lumineers are more delicate compared to Porcelain and are prone to chipping.
 If looked after, Lumineers can last for up to 15 years.